fqlx/XboxKeyboardMouse/README.md

 2. Work on smoothing mouse translation/normalization
 3. Mouse input buttons dont work as of yet.
 4. Scroll Wheel movement has not been added (Main usage maybe RTS).
-5. There is no help text options yet.
-6. You cant use the keyboard for triggers...
+5. You cant use the keyboard for triggers...
 Yet
-7. Add Jenkins job to compile merges
+6. Add Jenkins job to compile merges